 Over the weekend my husband and I joined thousands of other Pro-life believers and organizations in Austin, Texas at the capital building for March for Life 2020.
-The 2020 Texas Rally for Life will was held on Saturday, January 25, 2020.
+The 2020 Texas Rally for Life was held on Saturday, January 25, 2020.
 This year was our first year marching as an organization for the 47th annual March for life.
 We were representing Hope Kids Inc, which is a nonprofit organization that strives to bridge the gap between unplanned pregnancies and adopting families.
 We stand for those without a voice.
 Our organization is one that stands to love both women and children.
 We believe all life is valuable and we stood there for women and children from all walks of life.

 The tragic Roe v.
 Wade Supreme Court decision in 1973, which made abortion legal throughout all nine months of pregnancy.
 In the wake of Roe, legal abortion in our nation has claimed the lives of more than 60 million unborn children and has hurt countless women and men.